cb-repo/P033-KAKAPO-2A/README.md

 3. **Signal-Input:** KAKAPO uses an intelligent failsafe system that monitors each input channel individually.
 It only triggers a fault if a channel mapped to an output is lost.
 Here is how it works:
-    1. Only mapped channels matter:
+    1. Only mapped channels matter.
-        - For example, if Channels 1, 2, and 3 are mapped to drive/servo outputs, but Channel 4 is unused, losing Channel 4 won’t trigger a fault.
+        - Example: If Channels 1, 2, and 3 are mapped to drive/servo outputs, but Channel 4 is unused, losing Channel 4 won’t trigger a fault.
     2. Faults are channel specific:
-        - If only the signal for one servo is lost, just that output stops, everything else keeps running.
+        - Example: If only the signal for one servo is lost, just that output stops, everything else keeps running.
-        - In arcade drive mode, if the throttle channel is lost, the motors stop driving forward/backward, but turning and servos still work.
+        - Example: In arcade drive mode, if the throttle channel is lost, the motors stop driving forward/backward, but turning and servos still work.
     3. The LED will show a signal-input fault whenever one or more mapped channels are lost.
     4. A channel must first be seen (with valid data) before it can be considered "lost":
-        - For example, if a mapped channel was never connected at power on, it's not considered a fault.
-The fault only occurs if the channel was working and then disappears.
+        - If a mapped channel was never connected at power on, it's not considered a fault.
+The channel must first be connected then disconnected to be considered a fault.

 Note: You should still set the failsafe on the radio reciever to handle a loss of connection between the reciever and transmitter.

 ## CALIBRAITON

-### Calibration Parameters

 The KAKAPO has a number of parameters that are detected during the calibration process.
 These are: